patzinak/coursera-capstone-project/report.md

 * Model *Selected Stats & All Venues*.
 Here, all venue features were added to the features used in *Selected Stats* model.

 * Model *Selected Stats & Venues*.
 Here, only information on the number of restaurants and hotels were added to *Selected Stats* model.
-This is a simpler model, with all obvious redanancies removed.
-The hope here is that the model performace would not suffer from the feature removal.
+This is a simpler model, with all obvious redundancies removed.
+The hope here is that the model performance would not suffer from the feature removal.

 Linear regression models using these feature sets were build and characterized.